JamieMason/karma-benchmark/README.md

 ### Suite options

-Suite options are the same as in Benchmark.js with one exception: `setup` and `teardown` can be set at the suite level.
+Suite options are the same as in Benchmark.js with one exception: `onStart` and `onComplete` can be set at the suite level.

 See the [Benchmark.js Suite constructor API docs](http://benchmarkjs.com/docs#Suite) for a full list of options.